drmvc/framework/README.md

 * Simultaneous use of several localization files
 * Multiple templates support any template engines supported
 * No need to describe each url-path into the routes, just use the url-templates, like "page(/\<id\>)"
   * You can push variables from the route directly into the controller
   * Only functions which name starts from `action_` can be executed dynamically
 * Embedded variables cleaner method
 * Slug-url generator into URL class

+## RoadMap

+Some tasks what need to do:

+* [ ] Total HMVC with modular structure
+* [ ] Automatically deetect and enable model by controller's name
+* [ ] Automatically deetect and enable view by controller's name
+* [ ] Add into Router::class HMVC support (like module)

 ## How it works